daemon1024/barun.cc/content/about.md

 ## Hey there, I'm Barun 👋

-I am a undergraduate student working on some cool open-source projects.
+I am a undergraduate student and I currently do Open Source stuff at Accuknox, mostly hacking on [KubeArmor](https://github.com/KubeArmor/).

-Currently, I am tinkering with - Infrastructure, Container Security and Cloud Native.

 I have been involved with [Public Lab Code Community under Google Summer of Code '21](/posts/gsoc21)